samtay/haskell-fun-times/from-first-principles/24_Parser-Combinators/README.md

 (Recall combinators from the lambda calculus: *combinators* are expressions with no free variables.)
 Usually the argument passing is elided, as the interface for parsers will often be like the State monad, with implicit argument passing.
-Combinators allow for parsing data according to complex ruels by gluing together parsers in a modular fashion.
+Combinators allow for parsing data according to complex rules by gluing together parsers in a modular fashion.

 #### The parsing process
 The basic idea behind a parser is that you're moving a cursor around a linear stream of text,